EricPoehlsen/Moneytool/README.md

 By defining a shape and an alloy, this program calculates the weight and value of the coin.

-The value is roughly derived from current metal prices.
+The elements values are roughly derived from current metal prices.

 ## Future plans

-* Creating a system that can generate 'derived' coins with a value relative to the given coin.
+* storing of coins, alloys and coin sets
-* Options to store coins and alloys
+* 1-click generation of coin-sets ...
 * Better visualization, for multiple coins